 For over 50 years, Subaru has been at the very forefront of automotive safety, striving to secure the protection of all occupants at all times.
 So it’s no surprise that the manufacturer with a full line of vehicles already acclaimed for their safety is raising the bar again with the Subaru Global Platform.
-This advanced architecture, used for the first time in the all-new 2017 Subaru Impreza, will play a key role in the next generation of all Subaru vehicles.
+This advanced architecture, used for the first time in the 2017 Impreza and 2018 Crosstrek, will play a key role in the next generation of all Subaru vehicles.

 Engineered to outperform